 Goal #1: Paint… Everything

 I wanted almost every inch of this space to be painted… literally.

 Walls: Remember my motto of “Go Bold or Go Home”?
 Well… the walls were my “go bold” moment.
 I wanted to try two black accent walls, but my husband was so hesitant that I started to question myself.
 I even asked for people to vote on Instagram, and only 6 people voted black.
 Everyone else wanted me to go dark blue… but there was something in my gut that knew I had to do it… so I did.
 Black accent wall it is.

 I have zero regrets.
 I love it!
-It ending up working so well with the white tile surround on the tub.
+It ended up working so well with the white tile surround on the tub.

 Floor: The last thing that needed paint was the floor.
 I knew I was going to grab the same stencil I used in our downstairs bathroom, and go for it.
 If you are interested in the how-to, you can find the tutorial here.